docker-mailserver/docker-mailserver/docs/content/config/advanced/kubernetes.md

                     This can be problematic when you also need to support internal cluster traffic directly to DMS (_instead of routing indirectly through the ingress controller_).

-                Here is an example configuration for [Postfix][docs-postfix], [Dovecot][docs-dovecot], and the adjustments to the `Deployment` config.
-The port names are adjusted here only for the additional context as described previously.
+                Here is an example configuration for [Postfix][docs-postfix], [Dovecot][docs-dovecot], and the required adjustments for the `Deployment` config.
+The port names are adjusted here only to convey the additional context described earlier.

                 ```yaml
                 kind: ConfigMap